Ragasudha

-Ragasudha or Raagasudha is an Indian actress who predominantly works in Tamil and Kannada film industries, she also acted in few Malayalam and Telugu movies as well.
+Ragasudha or Raagasudha is an Indian actress who predominantly works in Tamil and Kannada film industries, she has also been cast in a few Malayalam and Telugu movies.

 Personal life

 Ragasudha is the daughter of Malayalam actress K. R. Savithri and sister of actress Anusha.
 Actresses K. R. Vijaya and K. R. Vatsala are her aunts.
 She lives in Chennai with her family.
-Ragasudha got married with actor Ranjith in 2014 at Thiruvenkadu Temple, Sirkazhi., however within a year they have got divorced in 2015.
-He was already married to another actress, Priya Raman, when he left her for Ragasudha.
+Ragasudha married actor Ranjith in 2014 at Thiruvenkadu Temple, Sirkazhi.
+However, they got divorced in 2015.
+He was already married to actress Priya Raman when he left her for Ragasudha.

 Film career

-Ragasudha made her debut in Tamil movie Thangathin Thangam which was released in 1990.
+Ragasudha made her debut in the Tamil movie Thangathin Thangam which was released in 1990.